On the Computational Hardness of Quantum One-Wayness: Preliminaries

 We say that $G$ is one-way or strongly one way if it is $\left(\lambda^c, \frac{1}{\lambda^c}\right)$-one-way for all $c > 0$, and that it is t-one-way, a t-copy OWSG, or a t-copy strong OWSG if it is $\left(t, \frac{1}{\lambda^c}\right)$-one-way for all $c > 0$. \end{definition}

 We remark that all of the results in this paper will also hold for the more general definition of (pure-state) one-way state generators that was introduced in the later work of Morimae and Yamakawa~\cite{morimae2022one}, where the one-way state generator is allowed to have a separate quantum key generation procedure.\footnote{The results we show in \Cref{sec:owsg-prs} imply the existence of one-way state generators in the sense of \Cref{def:owsg} in various settings.
 Since these are more restricted objects than the ones considered in the more general definition of~\cite{morimae2022one}, our results will also implies their existence in the same settings and with an analogous parameter regime.
-Furthermore, since our oracle QPT algorithm in \Cref{sec:break-pp} comes from an algorithm breaking \emph{one-way puzzles}, and one-way puzzles were proved in~\cite{dakshita23commitments} to follow from the ``general'' pure state OWSGs of~\cite{morimae2022one}, our algorithm will therefore also break OWSGs with a quantum key generation procedure. }
+Furthermore, since our oracle QPT algorithm in \Cref{sec:break-pp} comes from an algorithm breaking \emph{one-way puzzles}, and one-way puzzles were proved in~\cite{dakshita23commitments} to follow from the ``general'' pure state OWSGs of~\cite{morimae2022one}, our algorithm will therefore also break OWSGs with a quantum key generation procedure. } Our techniques, however, do not generalize to the mixed-state OWSGs defined in the later work of Morimae and Yamakawa~\cite{morimae2022one}.

 We will rely on the notion of one-way puzzles, defined in~\cite{dakshita23commitments}.
 A one-way puzzle is a pair of algorithms $(\Samp, \Ver)$ where $\Samp$ samples a key-puzzle pair $(k,s)$ such that $\Ver(k,s)$ outputs $1$ with overwhelming probability. $\Samp$ is required to be an efficient quantum algorithm, and $\Ver$ is allowed to be any arbitrary function.
 The security requirement is that given $s$, it is hard for an adversary to find a $k'$ such that $\Ver(k',s)=1$.